dayanalm/Memory-Game/README.md

-# Memory-Game
+# Memoria de MARVEL
-This is a memory game, created using HTML, CSS, and JavaScript.
+This is a memoria de marvel, created using HTML, CSS, and JavaScript.
 Rules of playing are:-
  1. Click on any two card and they will flip,
  2. if they are of same kind then they will stay fliped otherwise they will fliped again.